odriverobotics/ODrive/commands.md

 * Back down `vel_gain` to 50% of the vibrating value.
 * Increase `pos_gain` by around 30% per iteration until you see some overshoot.
 * Back down `pos_gain` until you do not have overshoot anymore.
 * The integrator is not easily tuned, nor is it strictly required.
-Tune at your own discression.
+Tune at your own discretion.

 ## General system commands